Fed-fuelled dollar forces rival currencies onto back foot

 Sterling fell 0.2% to $1.3899 and was headed for a weekly loss of 1.5% while fresh data showed an unexpected fall in Britain’s retail sales.

-The Australian dollar struck its lowest since December at $0.7508 and the Kiwi fell to its weakest since April at $0.6982 , defying eye-popping reports on Australian jobs and New Zealand growth this week.
+The Australian dollar struck its lowest since December at $0.7508 and the Kiwi fell to its weakest since April at $0.6982, defying eye-popping reports on Australian jobs and New Zealand growth this week.
+[AUD/]

 While the plots are not commitments and have a poor track record of predicting rates, the shift to bring rate hike expectations forward was a shock that has also reverberated through the bond market and metal prices.